Services for People with Traumatic Brain Injury and/or Spinal Cord Injury and Similar Disability

 If you or a family member have a severe impairment as a result of traumatic brain injury, spinal cord injury, or both, or a similar disability:

-- Contact the HASCI Division Information and Referral (I & R) Service at 1-866-867-3864 (toll-free) in Columbia, to be screened for referral to DDSN's Head and Spinal Cord Injury (HASCI) Division.
+- Contact the DDSN Screening at 1-800-289-7012 (toll-free) in Columbia, to be screened for referral to DDSN's Head and Spinal Cord Injury (HASCI) Division.

 - If you are determined appropriate for formal consideration of eligibility, you will be referred by I & R to the nearest county DSN Board or approved service organization which provides HASCI Service Coordination.
 You have a choice in your service coordination provider.